Steven Bannon Targeted ‘Incels’ To Secure Donald Trump’s Election, Says Cambridge Analytica Whistleblower

-Before Steve Bannon was a chief strategist in Donald Trump‘s White House, he was the executive chairman of Breitbart News.
-He also served on the board of Cambridge Analytica, a data-analytics firm that was largely primarily owned by the Mercer family, who were reportedly at one point investing in Breitbart.
+Before Steve Bannon was a chief strategist in Donald Trump’s White House, he was the executive chairman of Breitbart News.
+He also served on the board of Cambridge Analytica, a data analytics firm that was largely owned by the Mercer family, who were reportedly at one point investing in Breitbart.

-Breitbart provided much positive coverage of Donald Trump during the 2016 presidential election, and Bannon called the media apparatus his “weapons” when he returned to the publication before again leaving, according to The Guardian.
+Breitbart provided positive coverage of Donald Trump during the 2016 presidential election, and Bannon called the media apparatus his “weapons” when he returned to the publication before again leaving, according to The Guardian.

 “I built a f*cking machine at Breitbart.
 And now I’m about to go back, knowing what I know, and we’re about to rev that machine up.
 And rev it up we will do,” he said.

-Cambridge Analytica whistleblower Christopher Wylie’s actions revealed that Cambridge Analytica used the information of 50 million Facebook users alongside publicly available voter records to pinpoint people most likely to vote for Trump, Newsweek reports.
+Whistleblower Christopher Wylie’s actions revealed that Cambridge Analytica used the information of 50 million Facebook users alongside publicly available voter records to pinpoint people most likely to vote for Trump, Newsweek reports.

-According to Wylie, who spoke at the Emmanuel Centre in London on Monday, Bannon targeted “incels” — “unmarried straight white dudes who couldn’t get laid” — during his time at Breitbart during the 2016 election.
+According to Wylie, who spoke at the Emmanuel Centre in London on Monday, Bannon targeted “incels” — “unmarried straight white dudes who couldn’t get laid” — at Breitbart during the 2016 election.
 He claims Bannon believed they were easier to manipulate because they were “lacking economic opportunities” and more susceptible to “conspiratorial thinking.”

 Wylie also spoke to Amanpour and Company on Monday and echoed these sentiments.
 He also suggested that the people they were targeting weren’t necessarily people they wanted to engage with.